junxit/us-congress-bills-115/metadata.md

 - 2018-06-26 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-06-26 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-06-26 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on the Judiciary, and Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-07-09 — Referred to the Subcommittee on Trade.
+- 2018-07-18 — Referred to the Subcommittee on Immigration and Border Security.
+- 2018-07-18 — Sponsor introductory remarks on measure.
+(CR H6473)
+- 2018-12-12 — Committee on Foreign Affairs discharged.
+- 2018-12-12 — Committee on Foreign Affairs discharged.
+- 2018-12-12 — Committee on Ways and Means discharged.
+- 2018-12-12 — Committee on Ways and Means discharged.
+- 2018-12-12 — Committee on the Judiciary discharged.
+- 2018-12-12 — Committee on the Judiciary discharged.
+- 2018-12-12 — Considered by unanimous consent. (consideration: CR H10140-10141)
+- 2018-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-12 — Ms. Ros-Lehtinen asked unanimous consent to discharge from committee and consider.
+- 2018-12-12 — On passage Passed without objection. (text: CR H10140-10141)
+- 2018-12-12 — Passed/agreed to in House: On passage Passed without objection.(text: CR H10140-10141)